thyagoluciano/sm2/README.md

 ## Repetitions (integer)

-The number of times the the information has been reviewed as of this review.
+The number of times the information has been reviewed as of this review.

 This value is maintained between calls to the algorithm and used for calculating `interval`.
 The number increments after each successful review.
 SM-2 will reset `repetitions` to zero if `quality` is less than 3.